TimofonicJunkRoom/withLinux/README.md

 # a8freq : a(lphabets) freqency.
+Simple linux c tools, for generating and cracking a certain type of substitution cipher.
-This is just a set of *very simple and small linux tools*.
+This is just a set of very simple and small linux tools.

 New features are being added.
+This is free software, at the same time the author account it as a part of learning C and playing.

-[a8freq.c] Simply show freqency of alphabets in file.
+[a8freq.c]() Simply show freqency of alphabets in file.
-[a8lu.c] Convert alphabets between upper and lower case.
+[a8lu.c]() Convert alphabets between upper and lower case.
-[a8shift.c] Shift alphabets by (+/-)N positions.
+[a8shift.c]() Shift alphabets by (+/-)N positions.
+[a8swap.c]() (upcoming) swap pairs of alphabets in file.

 For their Usage, look up the c file, and there is function "Usage ()" in each .c file.

 ### The purpose
-According to some Theories, it can crack certain type of *classic codes*.
+According to some Theories, certain types of classic codes, such as substitution cipher, can be cracked via alphabet freqency analyze.

 see http://en.wikipedia.org/wiki/Cryptology
 see http://en.wikipedia.org/wiki/Substitution_cipher

+Have fun play with it ! :-)

 ---
-### Example of utility
+### Examples

 #### Generate Substitution cipher
 There is an rough and wild way that works: